Let me tell you about my lucky cup.

 Back in the car, I enjoyed my coffee and the ambient coffee aroma as I drove to my meetings.
 In my dry pants.

 That really could have been worse.
-It wasn’t great, but all I could think of was how dry my pants were.
+It wasn’t great, but all I could think of was how dry my clothes were.

-I carried that cup with me all day long, from meeting to meeting, even after I had emptied it (by drinking the coffee, of course).
+I carried that cup with me all day long, from meeting to meeting, even after I had finished the coffee.
 Proudly, I showed off my lucky cup.

 It’s easy to see the negative in a situation like that.
-I mean, I sure didn’t help whatever trade-in value that minivan had with my clumsiness.
+I mean, I sure didn’t help whatever trade-in value the car had.
 And I really don’t like being clumsy either; it’s just not that cute.

 But really, that coffee could have landed on the ground, on the car’s carpeting, on the seat, as it did, or all over me.
 Or the cup could have just landed on its bottom, without a drop spilled but come on, let’s stay real here.
 Maybe it could have landed in the cup holder too.